 With an average salary of $17,148, according to Glassdoor, Mexico is considered a great country for Software Developers considering the cost of living.

-Argentina is one of the better-paying countries for software developers.
-According to Salary Explorer, the starting salary for software developers is relatively good, starting at $3661.95 per year.
+Argentina is a lower-paying country for software developers, due to the lower cost of living.
+According to Salary Explorer, the starting salary for software developers is relatively good, at $3,117 per year.

-According to Glassdoor, entry-level software engineers in India can earn roughly $5554.65 per year, which is considered very good by Indians.
+According to Glassdoor, entry-level software engineers in India can earn roughly $5,164 per year, which is considered very good for the country.

 Choosing a career path is a big decision that can be tough.
-There's a lot to think about, whether you're just getting started in your career search, or have been working in one area for an extended period and want to transfer.
+There's a lot to think about, whether you're just getting started in your career, or have been working in one area for an extended time and want to transfer.
 Salary is one of the most important things to consider when choosing a career path.
 A career in the exciting field of software development is not only exciting but also profitable.
-This article highlights several details about the average software developer's salary.
+This article highlights several details about the average software developer's salary around the world.

 Software developers of all types have a bright future ahead of them.
-You can better determine if you're suited to work in software development now that you've taken a closer look at this crucial function.
+Now you can better determine if you're suited to work in software development and what you can expect to make.

-Microverse is an incredible learning platform that centres around accountability, support, and community and is an excellent way to get started on your software development journey.
-Microverse students come from over 100 nations, allowing you to engage in a diverse and driven community and gain life-changing experiences.
-Microverse helps developers improve communication and develop essential team working skills with its pair programming.
-Microverse also focuses on the in-demand tech skills needed by software companies worldwide, so students can get a great job no matter where they live.
+Microverse is an incredible learning platform for software engineers that centres around accountability, support, and community and is an excellent way to get started on your software development journey.
+Microverse students come from over 100 countries, allowing you to engage in a diverse and driven community and gain life-changing experiences.
+Microverse helps developers improve communication and develop essential team working skills while also focusing on the in-demand tech skills needed by software companies worldwide, so students can get a great job no matter where they live.